aredn/documentation/arednGettingStarted/node_admin.rst

 |

 Tunnel Server
-  This first setting is relevant if you will be using your node as a tunnel server -- otherwise you can skip to the next section.
+  This first setting is relevant if you will be using your node as a tunnel server.
+Otherwise you can skip to the next section.
 A tunnel server node must be reachable from the Internet.
 Enter the public IP address (obtained from your :abbr:`ISP (Internet Service Provider)`) or `DDNS <https://en.wikipedia.org/wiki/Dynamic_DNS>`_ hostname in the field at the right.

 Add Tunnel
 ++++++++++

 To add a tunnel connection, click in the field at the right to select from the dropdown list the type of tunnel you want to create.
 The newer Wireguard protocol is superseding the legacy *vtun* protocol because it is more efficient and secure.
-Otherwise, contact the Amateur Radio operator who controls the tunnel server you want to connect to and request client credentials by providing your specific node name.
-The tunnel server administrator will send you the public IP or :abbr:`DDNS (Dynamic Domain Name Service)` entry for the tunnel server field, the password/key you are to use, and the network IP address & port for your client node.
-Enter these values into the appropriate fields on your node.
-The state switch on the right is ``enabled`` by default, but it appears gray until the tunnel connection is established at which time it will be green.

 Wireguard Client
   Select *Wireguard Client* from the dropdown list and click the [+] icon.
-If the tunnel server owner has sent you the client credentials in an email or text file (as described below), you can highlight and copy them, click in one of the fields in your new Client row, and paste the credentials there.
-Each field will be populated with the correct settings provided to you.
-If that method does not work for some reason, simply enter the values in each field: ``Server Name`` *(IP address or DDNS hostname)*, ``Wireguard security key string``, ``network IP address:port``.
+For tunnel client credentials, contact the Amateur Radio operator who controls the tunnel server you want to connect to and request client credentials by providing your specific node name.
+The tunnel server administrator will send you the public IP or hostname for the tunnel server field, the password/key you are to use, and the network IP address & port for your client node.
+If your client credentials were provided using the method described for servers, you can highlight and copy the entire set of values, click into one of the fields on your tunnel client row, and when you paste into one of the fields then all of the credentials will be automatically entered into the correct fields for you.
+Otherwise, you can manually enter these values into the appropriate fields on your node.

 Wireguard Server
   Select *Wireguard Server* from the dropdown list and click the [+] icon.
 In the ``Node Name`` field enter the exact node name of the client node that will be allowed to connect to your tunnel server.
 Do not include the "local.mesh" suffix.
 You may also enter other optional information in the *Notes* field.
 The security key, network, and port settings are automatically generated and displayed.

-  To the right of the *Notes* field you can click the *copy* icon to display all of the connection settings in a new web page.
+  Click the *copy* icon to the right of the *Notes* field to display all of the connection settings in a new web page.
 These settings can then be copied and pasted into an email or text file to provide the credentials to the owner of the client node.

 Legacy Client
   Select *Legacy Client* from the dropdown list and click the [+] icon.
-If the tunnel server owner has sent you the client credentials in an email or text file (as described previously), you can highlight and copy them, click in one of the fields in your new client row, and paste the credentials there.
-Each field will be populated with the correct settings provided to you.
-If that method does not work for some reason, simply enter the values in each field: ``Server Name`` *(IP address or DDNS hostname)*, ``Password``, ``network IP address``.
+For tunnel client credentials, contact the Amateur Radio operator who controls the tunnel server you want to connect to and request client credentials by providing your specific node name.
+The tunnel server administrator will send you the public IP or hostname for the tunnel server field, the password/key you are to use, and the network IP address & port for your client node.
+If your client credentials were provided using the method described for servers, you can highlight and copy the entire set of values, click into one of the fields on your tunnel client row, and when you paste into one of the fields then all of the credentials will be automatically entered into the correct fields for you.
+Otherwise, you can manually enter these values into the appropriate fields on your node.

 Legacy Server
   Select *Legacy Server* from the dropdown list and click the [+] icon.
 In the ``Node Name`` field enter the exact node name of the client node that will be allowed to connect to your tunnel server.
 Do not include the "local.mesh" suffix.
 You may also enter other optional information in the *Notes* field.
 A default password will appear in the *Password* field, but you may change that as desired.
 The network IP address is automatically generated and displayed.

-  To the right of the *Notes* field you can click the *copy* icon to display all of the connection settings in a new web page.
+  Click the *copy* icon to the right of the *Notes* field to display all of the connection settings in a new web page.
 These settings can then be copied and pasted into an email or text file to provide the credentials to the owner of the client node.

+The state switch on the right is ``enabled`` by default, but it appears gray until the tunnel connection is established, at which time it will be green.

 Advanced Options
   The **Tunnel Server Network** address is displayed under *Advanced Options*.
 It is calculated automatically and should not be changed unless there is a specific reason why the default will not work for your situation.
 The **Tunnel Weight** is the weighting factor used by :abbr:`OLSR (Optimized Link State Routing Protocol)` to determine the link cost of sending traffic via the tunnel.